Transformation processes (media systems): Interrelation between transformation processes of political and media systems

 The transformation research on media systems has its origin in transformation studies of political sciences.
 Fragments of political science theories were applied in comparative media studies, since transformation processes of media systems are strongly connected to the transformation of political systems.
 Katharina Hadamik (2003) describes this connection as "political-medial transformation-parallelism".
 She stresses that the media system in a state cannot take any path of transformation.
 It is connected to the transformation of the political system.
 For instance, states which develop democratic structures and constitutional conditions in their political system also build out free or relatively free media systems.
 In contrast, media systems in states with weaker or even no transformation of the political system have much higher barriers of development to overcome.
 So, "it is the political system that ultimately has the power to make binding decisions and thus shapes the basic structure and functioning of the media system".
-This strong connection between political and media system can be emphasized by watching the process of transformation from an authoritarian to a democratic system in both politics and media.
+This strong connection between political and media system can be emphasized by observing the process of transformation from an authoritarian to a democratic system in both politics and media.

 The transformation from an authoritarian to a democratic political system has three phases: